 - Use a washcloth or toilet paper to blot dry (don’t wipe)

-- Put new pad in your panties
+- Put new sanitary pad in your panties

-- Line that pad with tucks
+- Line that pad with tucks (witch hazel pads)

 - Spray painful area with dermoplast or other first aid spray

-Optional Step: Apply an ice pack.
+Optional Step: Apply your ice packs

 Your nurse will likely show you how to do all these things and accompany you into the bathroom the first couple of times.